m-jora/Ika/README.md

 Invite Ika to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=705683895055679521&permissions=378880&scope=bot).

-For any questions feel free to message me: `mJoRa#3186`
+For any questions feel free to message me: `mJoRa#0002`

 Ika is being hosted on Google Cloud Platform,

 # Usage

-To learn all about how to use Ika and his commands click [here](https://hheselbarth.gitbook.io/mr-bot/).
+To learn all about how to use Ika and her commands click [here](https://hheselbarth.gitbook.io/mr-bot/).

 # Libs and API's